SALP Chapter 8

 "Vigo."

 It didn't seem possible.
-The miracle that happened in Newbella didn't seem likely to occur again just anytime.
+The miracle that happened in Newbella didn't seem likely to happen again just anytime.

-"Behave yourself for a few days.
-I'll let you meet your fiancé when he arrives."
+"Just behave for a few days.
+I'll let you meet your fiancé when he comes."

 "He's not my fiancé!"